Martin/General Dynamics RB-57F Canberra: NASA

 Officially, the aircraft performed geophysical and remote sensing surveys in 2007 for a coalition of scientists created by the Department of Defense representing the U.S. Geological Survey, the Afghanistan Ministry of Mines and Petroleum, and the Task Force for Business and Stability Operations (TFBSO), as part of the U.S. aid to the Afghan reconstruction effort.
 Through 28 missions, the WB-57 collected AVIRIS (Airborne Visible / InfraRed Imaging Spectrometer) data that could be analyzed to provide information on mineral assemblages that could aid in resource and hazards assessments.

 From November 2010 to August 2011, a WB-57 was deployed to Afghanistan with the High-Altitude Lidar Operational Experiment (HALOE) payload, surveying over 70000 km2, 10% of the surface of Afghanistan.
 An updated HALOE package has subsequently been installed in a Bombardier Global Express BD-700 business jet.

 Reports surfaced in March 2011 that NASA 926 was observed performing flights from Nellis AFB testing a new sensor package being carried in its pallet system payload bay over the period from 15 November 2011 until 1 February 2012.
 Although the reason for the deployment to the Nevada Test and Training Range (NTTR) was unknown, it was linked to testing sensors within the NTTR.
 Since both NASA 926 and 928 have carried BACN (Battlefield Airborne Communications Node) payloads in Afghanistan performing network-centric warfare missions, it was speculated that the Canberra was testing new sensors and antennas used by BACN to relay communications between command and control centers and ground troops located within valleys and ridges in the Afghanistan mountains.

 NASA 927 joined the fleet after being taken out of AMARG storage at Davis-Monthan AFB.
 The aircraft started its service life as B-57B s/n 53-3918 as a night intruder with the 8th Tactical Bomb Squadron and then was rebuilt as RB-57F 63-13295 in 1964.
 The aircraft was retired to the then MASDC on 26 June 1972 and remained at the AMARC or AMARG until May 2011.
 The aircraft was then dismantled and trucked to Sierra Nevada Corporation (SNC) at Centennial Airport, Colorado where it was refurbished to flying condition and flown to Ellington AFB on 9 August 2013.
 The aircraft was turned over to NASA and re-designated NASA 927.
 NASA 927 is now the aircraft longest held in extended storage (41 years) before being returned to flight status.

+On January 27, 2026, NASA 927 was forced to perform a gear-up landing at Ellington Field Joint Reserve Base due to a mechanical issue.
+Both crew members onboard survived with no injuries.
+The WB-57F, N927NA, sustained significant damage and remains grounded as of January 2026.

+Its latest use was on April 10, 2026, when N926NA was used in the surveillance network for reentry of Artemis II west of the coast of San Diego.